 This indicator measures the percentage of the resident population that has vocational or tertiary qualifications, including formal trade qualifications.
 This recognises the importance of appropriate qualifications in developing a skilled workforce.

-Earlier year Year 1 Year 2 Year 3 Target Current status & trend Result 27% of resident population (no change) (no change) >40% Date 2011 2016 2017 Source Census 2011
+Earlier year Year 1 Year 2 Year 3 Target Current status & trend Result 27% of resident population (no change) (no change) 25.3% of resident population >40% Date 2011 2016 2017 2018 Source Census 2016